TimUnderhay/ngx-panzoom/libdef/README.md

 * The mouse wheel default direction has been inverted, so your `invertMouseWheel` setting may need to be flipped.
 * Several config options have been removed: `useHardwareAcceleration`, `chromeUseTransform`, and `disableZoomAnimation`.
 * The dependency on ng2-mousewheel has been removed.
-* Touch / mobile support - The library will now work with touch devices, though pinch-to-zoom still needs considerable work to make the experience what one would expect.
-It wasn't worth delaying release to perfect this, though.
-Future releases may see improvements.
 * It no longer requires Renderer2, so it may, at least _in theory_, work with Angular 2.
 Please send reports either way.
 * It's 2019, so the library now assumes that all browsers and hardware have hardware acceleration.
 * Older browser-specifc CSS transforms have been removed in favour of newer standards-based transforms (i.e. '-webkit' and '-moz' prefixes and the like have been removed), which may cause breakage with older browsers.
 If that's a problem, you should stick with version 1.x.

 ### Differences From the Original